solliancenet/tech-immersion-data-ai/day2-exp1/README.md

     ![The bot file secret dialog is displayed.](media/bot-framework-emulator-secret.png "Bot file secret")

+    > If after loading the bot file you see a blank screen for more than a few seconds, shut down and re-open the Bot Emulator.

 12. Now you should see a Live Chat window with the following features:

     1. **Development endpoint:** Make sure this endpoint is selected under endpoints to the left.
 You cannot use the production endpoint until you publish your bot.